IBM-Swift/generator-swiftserver/refresh/templates/common/README.scaffold.md

 Boilerplate code for creating a client object for the App ID API is included inside `Sources/Application/Application.swift` as an `internal` variable available for use anywhere in the `Application` module.
 Extra routes and logic need to be added to make this a authentication boilerplate work.
 A working example can be found in the [App ID README](https://github.com/ibm-cloud-security/appid-serversdk-swift/blob/master/README.md#example-usage).

 The connection details for this client are loaded by the [configuration](#configuration) code and are passed to the App ID client in the boilerplate code.
 <%   } -%>
+<%   if (watsonconversation) { -%>
+#### Watson Conversation
+This application uses the [Watson Swift SDK package](https://github.com/watson-developer-cloud/swift-sdk), which allows Kitura applications to build Watson-powered applications, specifically in this case the IBM Watson Conversation service.

+With the IBM Watson Conversation service you can create cognitive agents--virtual agents that combine machine learning, natural language understanding, and integrated dialog scripting tools to build outstanding projects, such as a chat room with an integrated Watson chat bot.

+Boilerplate code for creating a client object for the Watson Conversation API is included inside `Sources/Application/Application.swift` as an `internal` variable available for use anywhere in the `Application` module.

+The connection details for this client are loaded by the [configuration](#configuration) code and are passed to the Watson Conversation client in the boilerplate code.

+More information about the Watson Conversation can be found in the [README](https://github.com/watson-developer-cloud/swift-sdk#conversation)
+<%   } -%>
 <%   if (autoscale) { -%>
 #### Auto-scaling